raabrp/rraabblog/readme.md

 .
-├── /content        Your content goes here (ignored by git) ├── /drafts         Drafts of content (not turned into HTML; ignored by git) ├── /public         Generated HTML files are put here ├── /plugins        Python files for processing and manipulating content ├── /theme          HTML templates, Javascript, and CSS ├── .gitignore      List of files ignored by git
+├── /content        Your content goes here (ignored by git) ├── /drafts         Drafts of content (not turned into HTML; ignored by git) ├── /public         Generated HTML files are put here (ignored by this repo) ├── /plugins        Python files for processing and manipulating content ├── /theme          HTML templates, Javascript, and CSS ├── .gitignore      List of files ignored by git